smcclab/smc-course/_workshops/06-network-music.md

 - what does networked music even mean? did it exist before computers? when looking for famous examples, how far back can you go? if you find anything cool, drop a link in the #inspo channel on Teams

+- remember that you can send control messages over the network, or audio, or both, or something else entirely---be creative

+- think about the specific network music context you're dealing with; is it lots of musicians in the same room connected via ethernet to the LAN, or is it a couple of musicians on opposite sides of the globe trying to improvise together in real-time?
+Can you design your piece to minimise the challenges or emphasise the opportunities provided by this specific networked context?